 Shipping stuff around the globe for home delivery seems like a ghastly waste of energy—especially when the packaging doesn’t always fit the item (most of us have, at some point, received a large Amazon box that’s empty except for one tiny item).

-But Amazon is mending its sloppy shipping habits, says Pluimer.
-“It uses the same amount of cardboard it did 10 years ago, despite having doubled its sales since then,” he maintains.
+But Amazon is mending its sloppy shipping habits, said Pluimer.
+“It uses the same amount of cardboard it did 10 years ago, despite having doubled its sales since then,” he maintained.
 Amazon has also urged its brands to reduce their product packaging, since the e-commerce structure doesn’t rely on flashy shelf presentation to woo potential buyers.

 Myth 8: Amazon is unstoppable

 In fact, the complex web of businesses that Amazon owns makes it tricky to discern just how much of the behemoth’s profits derive from actual retail sales: Tech platforms, media production, web services, cloud storage, and a health care lab all make up slices of Amazon’s pie, so when brands and retailers assume that all of Amazon’s power comes solely from selling consumer goods, they’re seeing the tip rather than the whole iceberg.
 To Massey, betting everything on that tip seems like a poor gamble.
-He urges, “Balance your business model.”
+Instead, he urges a balanced business model.